 Typical families use three sources to help pay for college: savings, current income, and future income (loans).
-When using savings and current income, monthly payment plans can spread the out-of-pocket costs into monthly installments rather than paying the student account balance twice each year prior to the beginning of each semester.
+When using savings and current income, monthly payment plans can spread the out-of-pocket costs into monthly installments rather than receiving a bill twice per academic year and making larger, lumpsum payments prior to the beginning of each semester.